 Heavy Duty is the best word to describe the Xmark Lat Pulldown Machine.
 This company is known for producing robust, high-quality gym gear, and by the looks of it, their lat pulldown machine is no exception.

 I’ve reviewed a ton Xmark home gym gear, and their bench was one of the toughest well-built benches I’ve come across for a home gym.
 A commercially rated beast of a weight bench.

 When it comes to their lat pull machine they haven’t held anything back, this thing is built form 11″ gauge 2″ x 3″ heavy-duty steel that’s industry standard for commercial grade.

 The Xmark lat pulldown XM-7618 boasts an impressive 400lb max capacity and is priced well below its competitors with similar specs.
-If you’ve been after durable high capacity lat pull, Xmark have you covered.
+If you’ve been after durable high capacity lat pulldown, Xmark have you covered.